z-esmaily/Spawn_Gradient_Descent/README.md

     python SpawnGD_Random_Init_Point.py --function_name <function_name>

 ----
+##CIFAR Dataset Testing

-For testing on the **CIFAR** dataset, we based our implmentaation on the existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) method.
+For testing on the **CIFAR** dataset, we based our implementation on the existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) method.
 Our optimizer is defined in the `spawngd.py` file located in the *optimizers* folder.

 Experiments were conducted on the *ResNet* and *DenseNet* models.
 The trained models are stored in the *checkpoint* directory.
 To compare different methods and view the results, you can run the `SPAWNGD.ipynb` notebook.